drichardson/UnrealEngineExamples/ArtPipeline/README.md

 - Inter
 - Game

-*Art* contains all original art sources, including Blender files.
+*Art* contains all original art sources (Blender, Maya, Houdini, Photoshop, etc).

-*Inter* contains all exported art files that can be imported by the game engine, like FBX, glTF, and OBJ.
+*Inter* contains all exported art files that can be imported by the game engine (FBX, glTF, OBJ, etc).

 *Game* contains everything you need to run the game.
+In UE4 the imported assets will be .uasset files.

+## Workflow

+### Artist
-An artist might only have *Art* and *Inter* checked out (if their version control system supports it).
+An artist checks out *Art* and *Inter* from source control.
+Original files are stored in *Art*.

-A level designer might only have *Inter* and *Game* checked out.
-When an artist updates exports, the level designer can reimport the asset in UE4.
-Since all imported content is stored in *Inter*, a simple *Reimport* can be used by anyone to update to the latest content in *Inter*.
-Note that the *Data Source Folder* Editor Preference should be set to the *Inter* folder.
+When the artist is ready, they export their files to *Inter* as an FBX, glTF, OBJ, etc and submit them to source control.

+### Level Designer
+A level designer checks out *Inter* and *Game*.
+When they are ready to use an asset an artist has added to *Inter*, they import the asset into UE4 and it becomes a .uasset.
+This .uasset is also submitted to source control.

+If an artist updates one of the files in *Inter*, the level designer can right click on the corresponding .uasset in the UE4 Content Browser and select *Reimport*.
+They do not need to navigate to the folder again since UE4 stores relative paths to the imported assets.

+**NOTE:** In order for *Reimport* to work across multiple checkouts (by different users or by the same user in different locations), the *Data Source Folder* Editor Preference must be set to the *Inter* folder by all users.
 You can find this preference in *Editor Preferences > General > Miscellaneous > Data Source Folder*.
+If a level designer forgets to set the *Data Source Folder* preference and imports a file, that file will have an incorrect relative path tthat will most likely not work on other user's checkouts.

+### Programmer
+A programmer only needs to check out *Game*, which contains all files necessary to play the UE4 game.

 ## Reference